Google, GE get the most face time when lobbying the EU

-In a report analysing meetings held by European Commissioners and their staff with companies and organisations over the last six months, Transparency International found that officials held 29 meetings with the U.S. search engine, which is the subject of two high-profile antitrust cases.
+In a report analyzing meetings held by European Commissioners and their staff with companies and organizations over the last six months, Transparency International found that officials held 29 meetings with the U.S. search engine, which is the subject of two high-profile antitrust cases.

 General Electric, which is trying to get EU approval for its bid for Alstom's power division, had 26 meetings with senior officials, according to the report.